A focus on strong performance

 In each projection year, the eligibility for LISTO is assessed based on your salary and concessional contributions.
 If you’re eligible, it’s assumed a LISTO will be contributed annually to your super account.

-The cost of death and total and permanent disability (TPD) premiums is based on 3 units of death cover and 3 units of TPD cover for Queensland Government employees and 2 units of death cover and 2 units of TPD cover for all other members.
+The cost of death and total and permanent disability (TPD) premiums is based on 2 units of death cover and 2 units of TPD cover for all members.
 The cost of each unit is based on the member’s age and the default premium rate.

-For Queensland Government employees in an Accumulation account, the default premiums are calculated using the age based default rate salary-based income protection premiums ranging from 0.234% to 2.328%.
+For Queensland Government employees in an Accumulation account, the default salary-based income protection premiums are calculated using the age based default rate.

 The calculator does not include income protection cover for other members which we believe is reasonable as most superannuation products do not provide income protection cover by default.

 Death and total and permanent disability premiums are indexed each year in line with wage inflation.

 No insurance premiums have been included if you’ve indicated that you’re not working or self-employed.
 We think this assumption is reasonable as, typically, no default cover is included under these circumstances.